 - Obtain Department Chair and Dean of College’s approval.
 An email indicating support is sufficient.
 In all cases, the Dean, in consultation with the Office of the Provost, shall be required to recommend the individual for such status.
 Absent a recommendation, such request shall be denied.

 - The Office of Global Initiatives will submit the request to the Provost’s Office for approval

-The Office for International Programs will issue a form DS2019 and provide guidance in applying for a "J1" visa.
+- Visiting Scholars shall be given a letter specifying the locus of their appointment, beginning and ending dates.
+The Office of Global Initiatives will issue a form DS2019 and provide guidance in applying for a "J1" visa.

 English Proficiency Requirement for Exchange Visitors

-The US State Department requires that all J visa exchange visitors have a level of English appropriate for their activities in the United States.
-Candidates for J visas can satisfy this requirement by submitting to NJCU test results from TOEFL, IELTS, etc. NJCU will also ask candidates to participate in a Skype interview.
+Per US Department of State requirements, all Visiting Scholars must demonstrate a level of English Proficiency appropriate to satisfy the objectives of their visit to the US.
+Candidates for J visas can satisfy this requirement by submitting to NJCU scores of any standardized English test (TOEFL, IELTS, etc) or NJCU can ask candidates to participate in a Skype interview.

 Exchange Visitors with J-1 visas are required to have health insurance that meets standards set out by the US State Department for the duration of their visit to the United States.
+Proof of insurance is required within 30 days of the start of the exchange visitor's program.
 An exchange visitor's program will be terminated if they do not maintain insurance.
-Insurance may be purchased in the home country or in the US.
-Proof of insurance is required within 30 days of the start of the exchange visitor's program.
 Insurance coverage must contain:

 NJCU welcomes delegations for the purpose of developing partnerships or for professional training.
-Criteria for hosting visiting groups can be found here: Criteria for hosting international students (pdf)
+Criteria for hosting visiting groups can be found here: Criteria for hosting international groups (pdf)